-Base layers are one of those items you seen on cycling apparel sites, but you’ve probably never thought about buying one since you weren’t sure exactly when to use it or why.
-Hopefully, this article will help you understand a little more about them, their purpose and when there are best utilized.
+Base layers are one of those items you've seen on cycling apparel sites, but probably never thought about buying since you weren’t sure exactly when or why to use one.
+Hopefully, this article will help you understand a little more about them, their purpose and when they're best utilized.

 Theoretically, a base layer is an “undershirt.”
 It’s the first layer of clothing you wear against your skin and is the “base” of your cycling outfit.